 Historical net tangible book value per share represents our total tangible assets (total assets excluding deferred issuance costs) less total liabilities (excluding (i) deferred revenues related to warranty extensions and our cloud-based monitoring platform and (ii) liability relating to warrants to purchase convertible preferred stock), divided by the number of shares of outstanding common stock.
-After giving effect to (1) the completion of a 1-for-3 reverse split of our common stock, (2) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the closing of this offering, (3) the conversion of all outstanding shares of preferred stock into 28,247,923 shares of common stock upon closing of this offering, (4) the issuance of 7,000,000 shares of common stock in this offering and (5) the receipt of the net proceeds from the sale of shares of common stock in this offering price of \$17.00 per share (the midpoint of the price range set forth on the cover of this prospectus), after deducting \$8.3 million in underwriting discounts and commissions and estimated offering expenses of \$2.8 million, the pro forma as adjusted net tangible book value as of December 31, 2014 would have been approximately \$125.5 million, or \$3.30 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.73 per share to existing stockholders and an immediate dilution of \$13.70 per share to new investors purchasing common stock in this offering.
+After giving effect to (1) the completion of a 1-for-3 reverse split of our common stock, (2) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the closing of this offering, (3) the conversion of all outstanding shares of preferred stock into 28,247,923 shares of common stock upon closing of this offering, (4) the issuance of 7,000,000 shares of common stock in this offering and (5) the receipt of the net proceeds from the sale of shares of common stock in this offering price of \$18.00 per share, after deducting \$8.8 million in underwriting discounts and commissions and estimated offering expenses of \$4.0 million, the pro forma as adjusted net tangible book value as of December 31, 2014 would have been approximately \$130.8 million, or \$3.44 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.87 per share to existing stockholders and an immediate dilution of \$14.56 per share to new investors purchasing common stock in this offering.